Diode effect in microwave irradiated Josephson junctions with Yu-Shiba-Rusinov states: Phenomenology

 \section{Phenomenology}

 In this section, we provide an intuitive picture of the microwave-incuded DE.
 First, we start with a simple description of the effects of microwave radiation on the Josephson current.
-In the presence of microwave radiation, which imposes an ac voltage $V_{\text{ac}}\cos(\omega_r t)$~\cite{Baronebook,Cuevas2002,Chauvinthesis,Shapiro1963,Kot2020,Siebrecht2023}, the Josephson phase is obtained as
+In the presence of microwave radiation, which imposes an ac voltage $V_{\text{ac}}\cos(\omega_r t)$~\cite{Baronebook,Cuevas2002,Chauvinthesis,Shapiro1963,Kot2020,Siebrecht2023}, the Josephson phase is obtained as (we use $\hbar=1$ throughout)

 We start with the ``adiabatic" approximation (AA) \cite{Baronebook,Bergeret2010}.
 The starting point in this approximation is the expression for the equilibrium Josephson current in the absence of microwaves